 In the current political climate, it's not uncommon to wake up to uncomfortable news from Washington, D.C.—news that can make women and LGBTQ+ folks feel uncertain about their future.
 Ever since last November, a sense of helplessness and confusion about what everyday Americans can do to stand up for what's right has descended over the country.
 And in its wake, many beauty brands have stepped up to the plate, creating products that donate a portion of their proceeds to human rights organizations.

 Today, in particular, we were hungry for answers, so we reached out to Davida Hall, founder of a brand called The Lipstick Lobby, which the website describes as "a social justice movement for change, progress, and equality."
-TLL is also a makeup brand that sells a magenta matte lipstick called Kiss My Pink and donates 100% of its net profits from the lipstick (yes, all of it) to Planned Parenthood. #LipstickItToTheMan is the organization's hashtag, and bringing accessible support and health care to women, men, and the LGBTQ+ community is its mission.
+TLL is also a makeup brand that sells a magenta matte lipstick called Kiss My Pink and donates 100 percent of its net profits from the lipstick (yes, all of it) to Planned Parenthood. #LipstickItToTheMan is the organization's hashtag, and bringing accessible support and health care to women, men, and the LGBTQ+ community is its mission.

 So can a beauty product really make a political difference?
 Keep scrolling to find out (and to pick up a tube of Kiss My Pink yourself)!

 DAVIDA HALL: We were hearing from our creators, from within our community, that people wanted to speak out and do something to show their solidarity and their activism given today's climate.
 Nobody knew what to do, but we shared the sentiment that we had to get involved, roll up our sleeves and make our voices heard to support women's rights.
-So we decided to create a bold statement lipstick to represent our collective voices coming together and supporting women's right to choice.
+So we decided to create a bold statement lipstick to represent our collective voices coming together and supporting women's right to choose.
 Planned Parenthood provides vital reproductive health care, sex education, and information to millions of women, men, and young people worldwide, and their funding is being threatened by the current administration, so it was an easy choice for us to want to support them.

 BYRDIE: How did you come up with the hot pink shade?